mackwick/thelistFE/README.md

 # The List - Unit 4 Mini Project

 - **App Name: The List Roulette**
-- **Description: A stylish application that allows the user to keep track shows and movies they told people they would watch and to generating a random show/movie by genre when they just don't know what to watch next.**
+- **Description: A stylish application that allows the user to keep track of shows and movies they told people they would watch and to generate a random show/movie by genre when they just don't know what to watch next.**

 - ![GitHub Url](https://github.com/mackwick/thelistFE)
 - Deployed Frontend: